New Tax Bill Calculator: Find Out If You'll Get A Bigger Paycheck With Trump's New Tax Plan

 If the final tax bill passes, will your taxes really go down?
 And, if so, how much extra money will you pocket on payday?
-Based on your income and tax filing status, here’s what you can expect in 2018 if President Trump signs the bill before Santa arrives on December 25.
+Based on your income and tax filing status, here’s what you can expect in 2018 if President Trump signs the bill before December 25.

 Before we get to the tax bill calculator, let’s get you up to speed on where the tax reform package stands right now.
 According to Balance, the U.S. House of Representatives and the U.S. Senate passed their versions of the Tax Cuts and Jobs Act on November 16 and December 1, respectively.
 A final draft of the bill must be finished by December 15 so it can be sent to the Joint Committee Taxation for analysis, and the final bill is expected to be sent to each house of Congress for a vote next week.